we are ava and the bee

 Also, keep in mind to prioritize.
 While there might be 50 things that need to get done, it is best to really just tackle the top two or three items.
 By taking time to focus on a few tasks at a time with your VA, you are going to not only be a lot less stressed, but you are going to get such a better service.

-Our job is to help you with your work, but we are not magic.
+Their job is to help you with your work, but they are not magic.
 (As much as I wish we were, but we are human, just like you!)
 I tell all my clients that we will start and focus on the top three things.
 Even if they have a huge list!
 We will tackle those three things perfectly, then move on.
 This has been so much easier for my clients!

 Unsuccessful Ways to Communicate With Your Virtual Assistant